 It is only after death has been certified that organs and tissues can be removed.
-Would my donation be handled with care?

 "When Nathan told me he had registered as an organ donor, I didn't think I would be involved if it ever happened.
 Then he had the accident.
 The hospital called me in and the doctor explained that Nathan was not going to survive.
 He was really thoughtful and gave us time to understand the situation.
 There was no pressure about organ donation - it was what Nathan wanted so I agreed."